bump-sh/docs/src/_help/mcp-servers/specification-support/flower-support.md

 The specification, along with a JSON Schema for validation and a set of utilities, is available on [GitHub](https://github.com/bump-sh/flower-spec).

+> New to Flower?
+Follow the [step-by-step getting started guide](/help/mcp-servers/write-your-first-flower-workflow/) to write your first workflow file.
+{: .info}

 ## Quick example

 This workflow looks up the current weather for a city by chaining two API calls: